Part of the Bargain

 Dammit.
 Dammit all to the Nine Hells!
 It’s all blown up in my face now.
 There’s security crawling all over the storage unit facility, plus they have one of the canisters AND one of the Yellow Sail Syndicate in custody!
 The incompetent dolts can’t even rob a storage facility without bollixing it up!
 They triggered a simple broadcast alarm that brought every guard in the area running and I couldn’t get a clear shot at any of them within the confines of the building.

 I tried doubling back to wrangle the other canister, but there were already starport authority workers milling about, so I couldn’t even scan the units for my prize.
-And of course, with the planetary laws being what they are on Bandalor, none of the guards was carrying one lethal weapon.
+And of course, with the planetary laws being what they are on Bandalor, none of the guards was carrying lethal weaponry.
 Before the sun rises, I’ll have to hunt down the other three thugs who escaped, make sure the one in custody can’t talk to anyone about what he knows, and then find that last canister before the auction at midday.

 I’ve had to hit the stims again to keep going.
 I’ve been living on them ever since Astrid was murdered.
 I can feel the wall coming, that feeling that the body is going to give out soon, but like a damned fool, I keep running at it headlong, hoping beyond hope I’ll crash through instead of splatter across its unrelenting face…